CarlDownsOracle/oci-notifications-to-netcool/README.md

-    Allow group functions-developers to manage repos in tenancy Allow group functions-developers to manage metrics in tenancy Allow group functions-developers to manage alarms in tenancy Allow group functions-developers to use cloud-shell in tenancy Allow group functions-developers to use virtual-network-family in tenancy
+    Allow group functions-developers to manage repos in tenancy Allow group functions-developers to manage metrics in tenancy Allow group functions-developers to manage alarms in tenancy allow group functions-developers to manage ons-topics in tenancy allow group functions-developers to manage cloudevents-rules in tenancy allow group functions-developers to manage functions-family in tenancy Allow group functions-developers to use virtual-network-family in tenancy Allow group functions-developers to use cloud-shell in tenancy

 Allow Functions Service to use OCIR Repositories at the tenancy level: